- Position: Lecturer (Teaching and Scholarship)

 - Fellowship of the Higher Education Academy

-My role is focused around student education in terms of both teaching and research interests.
+My role is focused around student education and support in terms of both teaching and research interests.
 As a Lecturer in the School, at undergraduate level, I teach Employment Law, The Law of Trusts and Land Law.
 I have previously taught Company Law.
 I have also recently taught on a cross-faculty Social Sciences module ‘State of Emergency: Social science and the COVID-19 pandemic’, focussing on Tax Law as a recovery tool post-pandemic.
 At postgraduate level, I teach International Tax Law and Policy.

-I also supervise dissertations at undergraduate and postgraduate level, on a range of topics although typically in the areas of Tax, Employment and the Legal Profession.
+I supervise dissertations at undergraduate and postgraduate level, on a range of topics although typically in the areas of Tax, Employment and the Legal Profession.
 I am academic personal tutor to a number of tutees across all undergraduate year groups.

 I engage with student education more widely outside the classroom through my scholarship and through my leadership roles as Director of Student Support, Academic Personal Tutor Lead and through community engagement projects, as well as my roles within the Internationalisation Committee, the Equality, Diversity and Inclusion committee and within the Staff/Student Forum.